xray108/new-ss-xray-docker/README.md

 *Clients available for all modern platforms and should be similar for all of that*

-*Here is json configration for shadowsocks-libev client for linux/macos:*
+*Here is json configration for shadowsocks-rust client for linux/macos:*

 ```
 {